When it comes to the health impacts of global warming, Americans are woefully uninformed.

-Alex Epstein is the director of the Center for Industrial Progress, an organization he founded in 2011.
-Its mission is to "inspire Americans to embrace industrial progress as a cultural ideal."
-He is also a blogger at Master Resource, a "Free Market Energy Blog," and a past fellow of the Ayn Rand Institute, an organization that has received funding from the Koch Foundations including at least $50,000 between 2005 and 2010.
+Alex Epstein is the director of the Center for Industrial Progress, a for-profit think tank he founded in 2011.
+Its mission is to “inspire Americans to embrace industrial progress as a cultural ideal.”
+He is also a blogger at Master Resource, a “Free Market Energy Blog,” and a past fellow of the Ayn Rand Institute, an organization that has received funding from the Koch Foundations including at least $50,000 between 2005 and 2010.

 “As the Founder and the Director of the Center for Industrial Progress, I make it my job to educate the public about the incredibly positive role energy and industry, particularly the oil industry, play in their lives,” Epstein wrote.